 Food

-Cecconi's Dumbo has a happy hour with low prices considering the quality of their food.
-Cecconi’s Dumbo is a modern day, but still a classic Italian restaurant that is open for lunch, brunch, Cicchetti, and dinner.
+Cecconi's Dumbo has a happy hour with low prices, considering the quality of their food.
+Cecconi’s Dumbo is a modern-day but still classic Italian restaurant that is open for lunch, brunch, Cicchetti, and dinner.

 If you enjoy vegan food, then go to Gracias Madre.
 It is a mix of Mexican cuisine and West Coast cuisine with a vibrant atmosphere.

-Staying at Venice (The one in Los Angeles!)
+Staying In Venice (The one in Los Angeles!)

-The beachfront neighborhood of Venice has been seen some major changes in the last decade.
-The and tech-industry titans and farmers market have slowly taken over many popular areas of Venice.
+The beachfront neighborhood of Venice has seen some major changes in the last decade.
+The tech-industry titans and farmers' markets have slowly taken over many popular areas of Venice.

-Simply take a short walk on the Venice Canals and enjoy the Italian inspired canal.
+Take a short walk on the Venice Canals and enjoy the Italian-inspired canal.
 There are charming beach houses, beautifully crafted pedestrian bridges, and boat rentals.

 Rose Avenue includes a decent dining scene that is just a couple of blocks inland.
 There is no public train service in this area.
 However, L.A.
 Metro does offer a convenient bike share system.